wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-&-implement-throttling-strategies.md

 This class is used by the JSON deserializer to translate a JSON response into a `Messages` object.

-### Add Method to Implement Delayed Retry Strategy when Requests are Throttled
+### Add method to implement delayed retry strategy when requests are throttled

 The application is going to be modified to first get a list of messages in the current user's mailbox, then issue a separate request for the details of each message.
 In most scenarios, a separate request will trigger Microsoft Graph to throttle the requests.